WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 1. Download and Install the Windows Azure Mobile Services SDK

+1. **Code Snippets** have been provided that you can add for use in Visual Studio 2012.
+You can find them in  /Source/ClientSnippets

 <a name="Demo 1: Creating your first Mobile Service" />
 ## Demo 1: Creating your first Mobile Service ##